TWoolhouse/Swift/README.md

 The Swift Toolchain kinda converts the swift code into C which then internally, they use the MSVC Compiler.
 Simples right.
 Okay I'm lying to you, it uses LLVM but idc enough.

-### That weird open.bat and install.bat
+### That weird install.bat

 Once swift and msvc are installed swift needs to just move a few files around.
 However, not only are they in a dumb folder requiring admin to access, they also require enviromental variables (not the planet kind) only provided by the devloper console.

-So open.bat launches an instance of the devloper console.
-Then install.bat does the moving and stuff, neat right.
+So install.bat does the moving and stuff after opening the dev console, neat right.

 ### The quirky run.bat file.